 The surname Causin was first found in Languedoc, in the south of France, where the family has been a prominent family for centuries, and held a family seat with lands and manor.
 The family were well established in the region of Nimes and Toulouse and several members of the family distinguished themselves through their contributions toward the community in which they lived and were rewarded with lands, titles and letters patent confirming their nobility.

-Important Dates for the Causin family
+Early History of the Causin family

 This web page shows only a small excerpt of our Causin research.
 Another 99 words (7 lines of text) covering the year 1810 is included under the topic Early Causin History in all our PDF Extended History products and printed products wherever possible.